 What if in my last semester I need fewer than 12 credits to graduate?

 If a student is enrolled in courses that do not count toward the program/degree (required for the program), they cannot be used to determine enrollment status unless they are eligible remedial courses.
 This means you cannot recieve aid for classes which do not count toward your program/degree.
 Your program/degree requirements are defined by your primary major.
 Your aid eligibility will be calculated based on only program/degree applicable credits.
 Additionally, at the time you complete your program/degree requirements you become ineligible for aid, whether you choose to graduate or not.

 What are the terms and conditions of financial aid?

 We are pleased to offer you student financial assistance to help you meet your educational goals.
 The following are terms and conditions under which financial aid awards are made to students.
-A more complete explanation for individual programs is available in the SUNY Oneonta Undergraduate Catalog.
+A more complete explanation for individual programs/degrees is available in the SUNY Oneonta Undergraduate Catalog.
 Please remember that student aid programs are frequently modified by legislation.